Spring Garden Revival

 Professional Installation Methods: Sod vs. Seed vs. Hydroseeding in Rockport's Climate Zone 6b

-- Hydroseeding: Moderate cost (0.20-0.50/sq ft), rapid application, excellent for slopes and clay/glacial till stabilization.
-Cool-season grasses like Kentucky bluegrass, perennial ryegrass, tall fescue, and fine fescues (for shade) are recommended for Rockport’s Zone 6b.
+• Hydroseeding: Moderate cost (0.20-0.50/sq ft), excellent for slopes/erosion, rapid application, good for clay/glacial till stabilization.
+Species selection should focus on cool-season grasses: Kentucky bluegrass, perennial ryegrass, tall fescue, and fine fescues for shade (50-70% of MA lawns).
 Professional standards require certified contractors and adherence to UMass Extension Turf Program guidelines.

 Rockport Building Department Permits for Grading, Drainage & Infrastructure Modifications